granade-io/pluscoder/README.md

 Note: Pluscoder can modify project files; always review changes to ensure alignment with your goals.

-Note: Using the '--auto-confirm' flag when starting Pluscoder will automatically confirm any plan and task execution without prompting.
+Note: Using the '--auto_confirm' flag when starting Pluscoder will automatically confirm any plan and task execution without prompting.

 ## Available Commands